Codexdrip/linux_admin_scripts/README.md

 Directions:
 * Important * if you do not have firefox installed, this script won't work.
 It is dependent on a web browser to run.
-1) Run the setup script
+1) make the setup script executable.
+2) Run the setup script.
-2) type 'system_checker.sh' into the cli.
+3) type 'system_checker.sh' into the cli.